markkey014/GA-A320m/readme.md

   - Sleep/Wake up
   - Siri

-# My Actual PC Specs
+# Test PC Specs
   - AMD Athlon 200GE Processor overclocked to 4.0GHz
   - Gigabyte A320m-S2H motherboard
   - Kingston HyperX Fury DDR4 RAM 4GBx2 overclocked to 2766MHz
   - Kingston SSDNow UV400 240GB
   - MSI Aero ITX RX 560 2GB OC

-You can update up to 10.15.4 using this EFI folder.
+You can update up to Big Sur latest beta using this EFI folder.
 If you have any issues, feel free to contact me at u/khevinski014.
-Please note that I only have Athlon 200GE as of the moment, if you're having issues with your build other than the specs stated above, please use Google (it's free).
 You also need to change the SMBIOS for iServices to work as the one provided here might already be in use.
 GIYF!